 Undermining the Ability of Data

 Accurate recording of data enables organizations to take preventive measures in future PM schedules.
 Improvements can only happen when data is accurately captured on time and applied precisely.
 The data recorded during periodic PM inspections and regular maintenance tasks can provide you with valuable insights into recurring problems and frequent repairs.
-Mining this data helps in determining which systems and sub-systems need to be improved and helps in coming up with a PM program that efficiently addresses the issues arising with your existing PM schedules.
-Asset management software enables you track PM performance accurately so you can keep constant tabs of tasks completed, the number of breakdowns occurred so far, the number of repairs and replacements executed and the number of tasks that are due and also the ones that are still pending.
+Mining this data helps in determining which systems and sub-systems need to be improved and helps in coming up with a PM program that efficiently addresses the issues arising from your existing PM schedules.
+Asset management software enables you to track PM performance accurately so you can keep constant tabs on tasks completed, the number of breakdowns occurred so far, the number of repairs and replacements executed the number of tasks that are due and also the ones that are still pending.
 Data helps you prioritize training and tasks and accurately allocate resources.

 Underutilization of Automation

 Organizations that don’t adapt to advancing industry practices and fail to keep pace with the ever-evolving technology are unable to make optimum utilization of available resources.
-If you have asset management software but are using only a segment of the capabilities available, it is important to scheduling a training program for maximizing the usage of the system.
+If you have asset management software but are using only a segment of the capabilities available, it is important to schedule a training program to maximize the usage of the system.
 PM modules have several features that can help you plan your workloads, incorporate stacking groups based on your maintenance calendars, check the status of work orders, filter tasks according to different categories and configure them to match your existing processes and procedures.
 Consult your service provider and make sure that you are fully utilizing all the features and functionalities of your CMMS so that you can sidestep the blunders and reap tangible returns.